Skip to content

 Marginal Rate Beats Effective Rate for Bonus Math

 Regular salary spans multiple brackets, so the average rate paid is the effective rate.
 A bonus is added on top of regular salary, so it falls almost entirely in the top bracket reached.
-That makes the marginal rate the right number to use here.
+That makes the marginal rate an appropriate number to use here.
 Anyone unsure of the marginal rate can find it on the most recent tax return or by checking the country's published bracket schedule for the income range the bonus pushes into.

 Common Things People Overlook